Meet the Elysium team.

 Elysium is a growing team of scientists, innovators, and creatives who care deeply about health and science.
 Our headquarters is in New York City.

-The Science of Aging Is In Our DNA
+Science Is In Our DNA

 Dr. Guarente found a really important one called SIR2.
 It took him and his post-docs eight years.
-SIR2 was important because it controlled longevity.

 In 1999, Dr. Guarente’s lab found that if they activated the SIR2 gene, yeast would live longer.
 Soon after this discovery, they found that SIR2 required a molecule called NAD+, which is found in all living cells, to function.
 Without NAD+, SIR2 did nothing.